History of Frisia

-Frisia is coastal regionin the north of the modern day countries known as the Netherlands and western Germany.
+Frisia is a coastal region in the modern-day northeastern Netherlands and northwestern Germany.
 In the Iron Age, the ancestors of the modern Frisians first migrated south out of modern day Scandinavia to the south west where they began to settle along the coast.
-The archeological record goes all the way back to the Neolithic era, however, the first written sources for Frisian history come from Roman records, like Tacitus' account of an unsuccessful Frisian attack on a Roman fort.
+The archeological record goes all the way back to the Neolithic era, however, the first written sources for Frisian history come from Roman records, like Tacitus's account of an unsuccessful Frisian attack on a Roman fort.

 Frisia would go on to distinguish itself culturally from other Germanic peoples but remained recognizably Germanic nonetheless.

-In the Early Medieval era, Frisians took to the seas with well crafted ships to perform trade and to raid other ports, cities, and towns in other parts of Europe.
+In the High Middle Ages, Frisians took to the seas with well crafted ships to perform trade and to raid other ports, cities, and towns in other parts of Europe.

-For most of its modern history, Frisia, or Frysland, has been under the control of the Netherlands but today their language is co-official with Dutch at the provincial level.
+For most of its modern history, Frisia, or Fryslân, has been under the control of the Netherlands but today their language is co-official with Dutch at the provincial level.

 Frisian is the most closely related language to English aside from Scots.

 Prehistory and Roman times

 The first permanent settlement in modern-day Friesland dates from around 3500 BC, with the first Indoeuropeans settling there around 2950 BC with the Corded Ware culture.

 The first Germanic tribes such as the Frisii began settling in Frisia around 700 BC.

 According to Pliny the Younger, in Roman times, the Frisians (or, as it may be, their close neighbours, the Chauci) lived on terps, man-made hills.
 According to other sources, the Frisians lived along a broader expanse of the North Sea (or "Frisian Sea") coast.

-Frisia at this time comprised the present-day provinces of Friesland and North Holland.
+The Frisii described by Roman authors in the first century AD lived as far south as the Rhine, and on islands within the old Rhine delta.
+Their territory therefore corresponded roughly to the present-day provinces of Friesland and North Holland.

-Frisians appear to have been among the Germanic groups who invaded Britain during the so-called Migration period (Völkerwanderung), as Angles and Saxons travelled from their home base through Frisian territory in what is now northern Germany and central Netherlands.
+Frisians appear to have been among the Germanic groups who settled in Britain during the so-called Migration period (Völkerwanderung), as Angles and Saxons travelled from their home base through Frisian territory in what is now northern Germany and central Netherlands.